fr0gger03/scratch/pyvmc-testing/README.md

 ## Known Issues:

-1. VMware Cloud Disaster Recovery - The fling will automatically discover the Orchestrator URL for customers with only one region / orchestrator under management.  therefore, if entitled to / managing VCDR in multiple regions, you must manually set the path of the VCDR Orchestrator in the config.ini file.
+VMware Cloud Disaster Recovery - The Fling will automatically discover the Orchestrator URL for customers with only one region / orchestrator under management.
+If you are entitled to VCDR in multiple regions, you must manually set the path of the VCDR Orchestrator in the config.ini file.

 ## Contributing